 What is ChatGPT?

 ChatGPT is a chat interface based on the GPT-series Large Language Models (LLMs) by OpenAI.
 You can ask it whatever you want and give it commands to generate structured information.
-Think of use cases like asking a question, having a piece of text translated, making calculations based on a problem description, having code generated for a feature you’re thinking of, and the list goes on.
+Consider use cases like asking a question, having a piece of text translated, making calculations based on a problem description, generating code for a feature you’re considering, and so on.

 A Product Manager's perspective

 How is it doing all of this?
 Arman, how does ChatGPT work?